parsiya/looking-glass/docs/database.md

 By converting the Burp's proxy filter to Bambda mode, I figure out which MimeTypes are allowed by each checkbox.
 Instead of checking against specific MimeTypes, it checks whether it's one of the unchecked ones.
+This is a screenshot of Burp's MIME type checkboxes.

 ![Burp proxy filter MIME types](/.github/03-mimetypes.png)